 Eddy swallowed hard and closed his eyes.

 In the crowd the Master of Darkness and his minions watched with glee.
 The young warrior was completely under their control.
 He may have lost Benjamin but there was no way the former Small Faith Person in the arena was going to return to the Most High.

 “Oh, boy!
 Oh, boy!
 It looks like Eddy is going to die!” said a demon rubbing his hands eagerly.
 “And it’s about time too.”

-Eddy kept his eyes closed and thought about heavenly things like the Good King, His Kingdom, and being in eternity with Him, Karen, and many other people who have believed in Him.
+Eddy kept his eyes closed and thought about heavenly things like the Good King, His Kingdom, and being in eternity with Him.
 These inspiring thoughts helped him to not be afraid as he waited for the sword to take his life.